Real Name: Inapplicable

 First Appearance: Thor I#174 (March, 1970)

-its programming to destroy or to capture objects or beings.
+Initially, it possessed only minimal reasoning skills and had a limited vocabulary (I...POSSESS...POWER!); it followed its programming to either destroy or capture objects or beings.

 Comments: Created by Stan "The Man" Lee and Jack "King" Kirby.

-Per Degaton adds: I was checking hulklibary.com, and it turns out that Jarella gave her life in vain, because it turns out that the little boy she saw was only an illusion created by the Dark Gods!
-This is revealed by the Watcher in What If I#23. (see Earth-Hulk was a Barbarian)
+Per Degaton adds: I was checking hulklibrary.com, and it turns out that Jarella gave her life in vain, because that little boy she saw and saved was only an illusion created by the Dark Gods!
+This was revealed by the Watcher in What If I#23. (see Earth-4080 / Hulk was a Barbarian)

-himself as the world's greatest micro-electronic engineer.
-Whyte designed
+through-and-through, he credited himself as the world's greatest

 images: (without ads)

 Incredible Hulk II#205, cover (Main Image - Crypto-Man attacks Hulk and Jarella (foreground))